sveltia/sveltia-cms/README.md

 img-src 'self' blob: data: https://*;
 ```

-## Support
+## Support & feedback

-Visit the [Discussions](https://github.com/sveltia/sveltia-cms/discussions) page on this GitHub repository.
+Visit the [Discussions](https://github.com/sveltia/sveltia-cms/discussions) page on this GitHub repository and start a new discussion.
+Tell us your use cases!

 ## Contributions